 If your friend or family member’s anxiety is becoming a problem for them, you could encourage them to seek help.
-This could be support through their GP or a support groups. (see ‘Useful contacts’).
+This could be support through their GP or support groups. (see ‘Service Providers’).
 You could ask them if they would like you to:

 - help book an appointment

 Look after yourself